Bieber, Indians turn tables on Orioles with 2-0 shutout

 Oscar Mercado hit two doubles and scored twice on singles by Santana, who has reached base in 24 straight games and 42 of the past 43.
 Cleveland’s leader in home runs (18) and RBIs (50), Santana was announced Sunday as a participant in the Home Run Derby on July 8.

-The Indians came to Camden Yards riding a 10-3 hot streak, then inexplicably were blown out twice.
+The Indians came to Camden Yards riding a 10-3 hot streak, then were blown out twice.
 Cleveland rebounded with a shutout of its own to end its first losing streak since May 30-31 and win the season series 4-3.

 Orioles starter Gabriel Ynoa (0-6) gave up one run and six hits over 5 1/3 innings.

+“I was aggressive going toward home plate and I was able to execute my pitches today,” Ynoa said.

 Three of those hits came in the third, when the Mercado-Santana combination clicked to end the Indians’ run of scoreless innings at 20.

 Baltimore was denied its first sweep of the season, and its two-game winning streak — the longest since early May — was snapped.